-(The following article is a book excerpt, from “Honoring the Sabbath in the Orthodox Church, East and West” http://orthodoxchurch.nl/2015/05/honoring-of-the-sabbath-in-the-historic-orthodox-church/ ) These days it has become popular, and the google ranking system seems to prefer these “new” sources who have agendas to ignore the older authentic records of Joseph at Glastonbury.
-There are now mostly authors that ignore the 1st-4th Century writings that were the sources getting the exposure, when there are 10 times as many other authors that are basically censored.
-It has become popular these days to downplay Christian foundations, and make up new versions of long established facts, to bring dishonor on our parents.
+These days it has become popular, and the google ranking system seems to prefer these “new” sources who have agendas to ignore the older authentic records of Joseph at Glastonbury.
+There are now mostly authors that ignore the 1st-4th Century writings that were the original sources for the later historians they attack as being only “Templar legend” etc. In effect these irresponsible new occupiers of our Glastonbury estates are helping censor the proof God has reached out to His covenant people.
+That is common these days to see leading funded institutes downplaying our Christian foundations.
+These like the current occupiers of Glastonbury have been making up new versions of the long established facts.
+This brings dishonor to our Parents and Grandparents, something God said would not last.
 While these wicked schemes are popular and lucrative, this dishonest rebellion from Christ won’t last for very long.

 St. Joseph (of the Sanhedrin) Founded the British Hebrew Priesthood in 36AD

 Saint Joseph of Arimathea, was a member of the Sanhedrin at Jerusalem, and the holder of the Twelve Hides at Glastonbury.
 In the First Century he mounted his Hebrew staff of authority in the ground, which blossomed into a tree.
 Today it is still regarded as the ultimate symbol of Hebrew law over England, through his Levitical (Zadokian lineage) that passed to their chief heir in the order of MelchiZadok, finally to Yahshua Ha Machiac (Jesus the Christ).